jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

 :yellow:`REFACTOR`: make it better
 =================================================================================

-* I add another key-value pair to the dictionary_ to see what the :ref:`method<functions>` does when there is more than one
+* I add another key-value pair to the dictionary_ to see what the :ref:`method<what is a function?>` does when there is more than one

   .. code-block:: python
     :lineno-start: 127